jordwalke/pesy/README.md

 # esy-peasy

-The easiest way to make native Reason programs and libraries.
+- Easiest way to make native Reason programs and libraries.

-- Low-to-no configuration.
 - Merlin and LSP integration out of the box.
-- Easily move to another build system when your project grows.

-A package named `my-project` builds a single library matching the package name `my-project`, and builds a single binary named `MyProject`.
+- For a project named `my-project`, produces single sharable library named `my-project` and a single executable named `MyProject`.

 ## Build An Example: